 A fiery midfield captain who embodied Chelsea's rise from chaos to trophy winners, becoming the club's most decorated skipper of his era.

-Dennis Wise's football story is one of defiant overachievement.
-Standing just five-foot-six, he compensated with a combative spirit and fierce intelligence that made him a midfield irritant of the highest order.
+Dennis Wise captained Chelsea to the 1998 European Cup Winners' Cup, ending the club's 26-year trophy drought.
+Standing five-foot-six, he compensated with a combative spirit and fierce intelligence.
 His career took off at Wimbledon's 'Crazy Gang,' but his legacy was forged at Chelsea, where his 1990 arrival preceded the club's modern transformation.
-As captain, his will to win was the engine room for a team that collected FA Cups, a League Cup, and the 1998 European Cup Winners' Cup, ending a 26-year trophy drought.
-More than just a scrapper, Wise possessed underrated technical quality, scoring crucial goals, including a famous volley against Barcelona.
-After leaving Chelsea in 2001, he played for several clubs before moving into management, but it's his decade as the heart of Chelsea's resurgence that cemented his place in the club's folklore.
+He collected FA Cups and a League Cup, scoring crucial goals including a famous volley against Barcelona.
+After leaving in 2001, he played for several clubs before moving into management.

 1965–1980